Xerxes31415/hiking-rules/README.md

 Here are the rules for the hiking events I'm organizing.
 I'm documenting them here as a copy from Fetlife, in case it's lost on there.

+## Post on Fetlife:

 Here is a longer-form version of the rules for the hiking events that I'm organizing.
 These will be expanded and polished as time goes on, but fundamentally shouldn't change the intent.

 1. This is a munch style event.
     1. This means it will be vanilla dress in a vanilla environment.
     2. Play will NOT be tolerated.
     3. Please minimize any overtly kinky dress.
     4. Be aware that we will be on public trails with vanilla people within earshot.
+    5. Respect boundaries
 2. Bring your own stuff.
     1. Water
     2. Food